Recursion

 return n + sum(n-1)

-• Base case: When n is 0 or less, the function returns 0 immediately.
-This makes sense since the sum of no numbers is 0.
+- Base case: When n is 0 or less, the function returns 0.
+This stops the recursion.

-• Recursive case: When n is greater than 0, the function calls itself with n-1 as the argument.
-This continues until the base case is reached.
+- Recursive case: When n is greater than 0, the function calls itself with n-1.
+This repeats until the base case is reached.